When property ownership becomes complicated, clarity matters.

 Left unresolved, these disputes can drag on - costing time, money, and peace of mind.

-It creates a structured, impartial process that protects the value of the asset and the interests of all parties involved.
+Applying to the court for the appointment of an independent statutory trustee provides certainty.
+It establishes a structured, impartial process that protects the value of the asset and the interests of all parties involved, in accordance with Queensland law.

 WHEN A STATUTORY TRUSTEE MAY BE APPOINTED

-Statutory Trustee appointments commonly arise from:
+Statutory trustee appointments commonly arise from:

 Let’s talk about your options